lepmik/lepmik.github.io/_pages/about.md

 <img src="/images/profile.jpg" width="380px" alt="Mikkel Lepperød" align="right" style="display:block;margin-bottom:25px;margin-left:auto;margin-right:auto;padding-left: 25px;padding-right: 25px;" z-index="1" />

-My name is Mikkel Lepperød and I work as a Research Scientist at [Simula Research Laboratory](https://www.simula.no) in the department for [Scientific Computing](https://www.simula.no/research/scientific-computing).
+My name is Mikkel Lepperød and I work as a Research Scientist at [Simula Research Laboratory](https://www.simula.no/people/mikkel) in the department for [Scientific Computing](https://www.simula.no/research/scientific-computing).
+I previously worked with biologically inspired artificial intelligence (AI) as a Postdoc at the University of Oslo (UiO), Norway, and before that I obtained a PhD in Neuroscience at UiO and a Master's in Applied Mathematics at the Norwegian University of Life Sciences.
+For publications visit my [Google Scholar](https://scholar.google.no/citations?user=QSYCR88AAAAJ&hl=en#) page.

-My work focuses on biologicaly inspired artificial intelligence, computational neuroscience and causal inference.
+I aim to understand how animals, as examples of natural intelligence, learn both physical and non-physical relationships in the world through interaction.
+For example, how babies play with their toys to grasp the principles of physics, and how animals interact to establish or comprehend social constructs.
+I believe that building models of these processes is essential to gain this understanding.

-### Short bio
+My research focuses on developing novel methods in AI, including biologically inspired machine learning techniques to understand the neural mechanisms of memory, action, and sensory processing.
+My expertise is fundamentally multidisciplinary, combining computational models and simulations with causality research and experimental techniques.

-### Outside of Work
+I have always been fascinated by how theoretical knowledge can, sometimes surprisingly, provide insights into how nature works.
+However, with complex systems like the brain, it can be extremely challenging to determine whether a theory is genuinely insightful.
+This is why I strive to gain as much knowledge as I can, spanning experimental and computational neuroscience, causal inference, and AI.
+Although my focus may at times seem scattered across various topics, I truly believe that multi- and even transdisciplinary approaches are absolutely necessary to understand natural intelligence and build artificial agents that are truly intelligent.